MarcoFMig/UniBoCG23-Elaborato-1/README.md

 3. Select `GCC ... x86_64-w64-mingw32 (mingw64)` as a compiler
 4. CTRL + SHIFT + P, configure project TWO times
 5. Finally run the project selecting `UniboCG23-Elaborato-1` as target if Visual Studio Code asks
+### Windows - using Visual Studio
+Unfortunately, as for now Visual Studio's compiler does not support some of the features of C++23 used in this project and is unable to build the project.

 ## Screenshots